CTR-tools/CTR-LevEdit/README.md

 Join the CTR-tools Discord server: https://discord.gg/56xm9Aj

 ## Building
 Currently no builds available.
 Use Unity Editor to edit the levels.
-If someone is interested to contribute to the repository just poke me on CTR
+If someone is interested to contribute to the repository just poke us on CTR-tools Discord Server

 Project dependencies:
 Unity 2019.3.7f1